 ANCILLARY RIGHTS

 Further supporting the notion that street art is protected by copyright is the evidence that street artists have exercised rights which are ancillary to copyright.
-Anonymous Bristol-born street artist Banksy profits from the Artist’s Resale Right, which entitles creators of physical artworks to a proportion of the proceeds from the sale of their work.
-Although not strict copyright, the Artist’s Resale Right is closely linked, and the use of it is strong evidence that copyright exists in works of illegal street art.
+Anonymous Bristol-born street artist Banksy profits from the Artist’s Resale Right, the Guardian asserts, which entitles creators of physical artworks to a proportion of the proceeds from the sale of their work.
+However, it is unclear whether this applies only to his paintings and prints, or also to his (illegal) mural works.
+It is also not a strict copyright, but rather an ancillary right.
 Similarly, the 2018 New York 5Pointz case granted almost $7million in damages to street artists after their (placed with permission) artworks were whitewashed by the owner of the buildings on which they were painted.
 This too was not strict copyright, but concerned the Visual Artists Rights Act 1990 (VARA), which grants specific protections to artworks of recognised stature which are displayed in public.
 However, VARA and copyright are closely intertwined, and thus strong evidence for the existence of rights in street art.
 Finally, street artists themselves, despite declaring that ‘Copyright is for losers’, are keen to enforce their rights where possible, especially where reputational damage is concerned, as shown through the case history discussed above.
 The settlement of almost all of the cases discussed creates a (rebuttable) presumption that such rights exist, and can be enforced.

 While the granting of ancillary rights may go a long way to suggest that street art is gaining legitimacy as art which is protected by law, there still is not yet an English precedent which conclusively settles the question of whether street art is subject to copyright protections and provisions, whether legally or illegally placed.
 Statutory interpretation from France indicates that copyright does exist under the InfoSoc Directive, but it is possible that an argument could be put forward that the illegality of creation negates the grant of copyright.
 Thus, this article will move on to consider the question of illegality.